Anne-Victoria/Accessibility-Demo-Page/README.md

 This page demontrates how the same page can be implemented in a more accessible or less accessible way.

+## View the demo

+This site is deployed at [accessibility-demo-page.netlify.app](https://accessibility-demo-page.netlify.app).

 ## Setup

 This is for demo purposes only so the setup is not optimized for production.